ZoeRorvig/password-generator/README.md

     - Prompt: "Click OK to confirm including uppercase characters."
 - A generated password that can be copied and pasted where it's needed.
 - If no characters were selected, "No Characters Selected" is displayed instead of a password.
+- Ensures that at least one of each type (if selected) will be included in the final password.

 ## Visuals